- Fired Up! Level One

 Answer:

 Fired Up!
 Level One pairs well with the Prelude: Power Pages and Fired Up!
 Level Two can be supplemented with the Movement 1: Pages.
-An additional option is to use the Theory Time Medallion series starting with the Bronze book.

 Question: